Technical Deep Dive

 A developer with a $3,500 Mac Studio tops out at 4-5 concurrent AI agents.
 When agent #5 spawns and the OOM killer fires, all five die.
 Your agents crash at 3am and nobody notices until morning.
 You're running critical automation on hardware with no audit trail, no rollback, no self-healing, and no way to prove what happened.

-osModa is that operating system.
+osModa is that system platform.
 Not a container.
 Not a VM image.
 Not a SaaS platform.
-A real operating system built from the kernel up to make AI agent infrastructure self-managing, auditable, and resilient.
+A NixOS distribution built from the ground up to make AI agent infrastructure self-managing, auditable, and resilient.

 Security isn't bolted on.
-It's the foundation. osModa implements a three-ring trust model inspired by CPU privilege rings, but applied to the agent ecosystem:
+It's the foundation. osModa implements a three-tier trust model inspired by CPU privilege levels, but applied to the agent ecosystem:

-OpenClaw + agentd — Full system access.
+The agent + agentd - Full system access.
 Root-equivalent.
-The AI agent and its kernel bridge daemon have unrestricted access to all files, processes, network, and system configuration.
+The AI agent (claude-code or openclaw, picked per-agent at the modular gateway) and its system bridge daemon have unrestricted access to all files, processes, network, and system configuration.
 Every action is logged with cryptographic hash chains.
-This is the brain of the operating system.
+This is the brain of the system.

-Approved applications — Sandboxed with declared capabilities.
-Apps in Ring 1 can only access what they've been explicitly granted.
+Approved applications - Sandboxed with declared capabilities.
+Apps in Tier 1 can only access what they've been explicitly granted.
 Network access is controlled, filesystem access is scoped, and all actions are audited.
-Think of this as the "trusted but verified" tier.
+Think of this as the "trusted but verified" level.
+(Tool surface — sandbox_exec, capability_mint — is shipped.
+Bubblewrap-backed enforcement on the live execution path is on the v1.4 roadmap; today, capability declarations are advisory and audited rather than kernel-enforced.)

 This isn't theoretical.
 Every API call, every file mutation, every network request flows through the trust model.
-The AI agent in Ring 0 can grant capabilities to Ring 1 apps, and Ring 1 apps can invoke Ring 2 tools — but never the reverse.
-Lower rings cannot escalate privileges upward by design.
-Ring 0 remains the trusted computing base and must be governed by approval policies, spending limits, and audit review.
-NixOS rollback covers system configuration — it does not undo data sent to external APIs, signed transactions, or exposed secrets.
+The AI agent in Tier 0 can grant capabilities to Tier 1 apps, and Tier 1 apps can invoke Tier 2 tools - but never the reverse.
+Lower tiers cannot escalate privileges upward by design.
+Tier 0 remains the trusted computing base and must be governed by approval policies, spending limits, and audit review.
+NixOS rollback covers system configuration - it does not undo data sent to external APIs, signed transactions, or exposed secrets.

 agentd